dcunited001/dc.files/README.md

 - document janus bindings in vim bindings file

 ### vim
+- make the janus link function also create the .vim dir
 - list of vim commands to focus on learning
 - list of vim commands from janus
 - plugins folder (~/.janus?)